evilC/ADHD-Analog-to-Digital/README.txt

 ADHD-Analog-Jumpjets
 ======================

-An experiment in analog to digital - using an axis to spam space at varying rates
+An experiment in analog to digital - using an axis to spam a key at varying rates It is an attempt to solve the problem of how you "strobe" a key at a dynamically altering rate when the game only recognises presses of a certain duration.

 Installation:
 Either